What is the Effect of Urban Heat Islands on Global Warming Trends?

 Baltimore's Inner Harbor |

-- Cities take up a small fraction of the globe's surface, so whatever bias may remain in the data after homogenization must be small.
+- Urban Areas are a Small Fraction of the Globe.
+Cities take up a small fraction (less than 1%) of the globe's surface, so whatever bias may remain in the data after homogenization must be small.
 Most of the planet's surface is ocean, and most of the land's surface is natural land and rural.
+I cover this in a little more detail here.

-- In the US, NOAA established the USCRN dataset in 2005, a network with 114 ideally-sighted, all rural stations and no homogenization).
-In 2014, NOAA replaced USHCN with nClimDiv, which is a network with 10,000 stations and homogenization.
+- CONUS Temperatures Show No Urbanization Bias.
+In the US, NOAA established the USCRN dataset in 2005, a network with 114 ideally-sighted, all rural stations and no homogenization).
+In 2014, NOAA replaced USHCN with nClimDiv, which is a network with 10,000 rural and urban stations with homogenization.
 The two datasets are virtually indistinguishable from each other during the years when they overlap (2005-2024).
 This confirms that bias correction is working, successfully removing urbanization bias from the data.[5]
 In the US, rural, urban, and rapidly developing areas are all generally free from bias from urban heat islands.

-- Wickham et al 2013 evaluated station data in the Berkeley Earth project globally, and compared the warming rates of all stations vs very rural stations.
+- Rural Stations are Warming Marginally More Rapidly than All Stations.
+Wickham et al 2013 evaluated station data in the Berkeley Earth project globally, and compared the warming rates of all stations vs very rural stations.
 The study concluded: “Time series of the Earth’s average land temperature are estimated using the Berkeley Earth methodology applied to the full dataset and the rural subset; the difference of these is consistent with no urban heating effect over the period 1950 to 2010, with a slope of -0.10 ± 0.24/100yr (95% confidence).”[6]
 If anything, rural stations are warming more rapidly than all stations.

-The above graph shows GHCN land station data along side two forms of rural data: one with 2167 station designated rural locations and one with 1506 rural stations identified by areas by the amount of light seen at night.
 As you can see above, no matter which group of thermometers you use, GMST trends are essentially identical.
-And it turns out you don't even need all rural stations to approximate the global land trend accurately.
+And it turns out you don't even need all the rural stations to approximate the global land trend accurately.

-2025 Update: I downloaded two rural time series from the above tool, one with 122 stations and the other with 130 stations, and both were all rural stations detected by two different means.
+2025 Update: I downloaded two rural time series, one with 122 stations and the other with 130 stations, and both were all rural stations detected by two different means.
 I then plotted these with NASA GISSTEMP v4 global land temperature anomalies.
 While the rural time series have a bit more variability (as expected with fewer stations), the overall trends are nearly identical to the global land trend.
 So you can get a good estimate of the global land mean change in temperatures using just ~125 randomly distributed rural land stations.

 References: